manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/PRIDE AND PREJUDICE.md

 ## Jane Austen's PERSONAL BACKGROUND
+- Her Life seems to be composed of series of calm, unexceptional
-- Her brother : "Not by "
+- Her brother : "Not by any means, a life of events"